dcunited001/te-xel-io/app/posts/2015-01-28-language-therapy-for-asd-and-tbi.md

 In the languages in our world, each of these differences is a chance for your brain to make more connections that didn't exist before.
 No matter their age, assuming it is possible for someone to learn a new language, making these new connections can totally rewire the brain.
 This is like hacking neuroplasticity!

-### Recommended Languages to Learn
+## Recommended Languages

-I personally recommend **Japanese, Spanish, Sign Langauge and Hindi.**
+#### I personally recommend **Japanese, Spanish, Sign Langauge and Hindi.**

+### Japanese

 Japanese is great because there's tons of free anime and media online to learn from.
 However, there isn't a huge community of speakers in the US, so it can be hard to connect with others for IRL conversations.
+But there are Facebook and Google groups online where you can find people to Skype with.
+If there's a will, there's a way.

-Additionally, while the writing system is great to learn, this makes it very difficult.
+Additionally, while the writing system is difficult to learn, this is precisely why it's a great language to learn if you want to force new connections in the brain.  **Learning Chinese and Japanese will literally *MAKE YOU MORE INTELLIGENT!!* ** Upgradez Yo Hardware!

+![Hiragana Katakana](/img/posts/2015-01-28-language-therapy-for-asd-and-tbi/hiragana.gif)

 The basic phonetic Hiragana and Katakana writing systems aren't too bad and have ~100 symbols combined.
 But, if you can't read Kanji, then you're basically illiterate to Japanese media.

-![Hiragana Katakana](/img/posts/2015-01-28-language-therapy-for-asd-and-tbi/hiragana.gif)

 There are lots of tools to facilitate learning Kanji, but most people would just give up.
 The best way to do it is to find a realllly good book, then copy and translate one symbol at a time until most of the symbols you reach are duplicates.
-This is still incredibly difficult and time consuming.
+You will be surprised at how quickly you begin to see duplicates, but this is still incredibly difficult and time consuming.

+### Spanish

 Spanish is great because there's a huge community of speakers in the US.
 That means you're more likely to connect with other people and have real conversations that you couldn't before.
+Spanish is a Romance language.
+Thus, is very similar to English, in its grammatical structure, its vocabulary and the relationships between concepts covered by its vocabulary.
+All Romance languages share these similarities with English, though some have diverged significantly.

+### American Sign Language

 Sign language is great because, while it's a language, learning it affects your mind differently, neurologically.
+This is because sign language involves vision and gestures instead of speech and hearing.
+And thus, if learning it to help normalize the brain, ASL may offer additional possibilities.
+Sign language is great to learn anyways because it offers new ways to listen to people and to express yourself.

+#### **Startup Concept:** 3D Gesture Based Search for Sign Language

+*It doesn't exist and would be incredibly useful!!*  I don't have the time or the technical chops to do it, so you can thank me later.

+Who thinks of this stuff?
+Me!!
+I'm fucking creative as shit and seriously underestimated and underappreciated.
+No, seriously ...

+### Hindi

 Hindi is also great because there's a separate writing system and it's less complicated than Kanji.
 The Hindi language and writing system are also phonetically unique and captures many more sounds than the Roman alphabet.
-In fact, the Sanskrit alphabet employed by Hindi is something of a metalanguage and has unique applications in computer science.
+In fact, the Sanskrit alphabet employed by Hindi is something of a metalanguage, *due to it's ability to encapsulate virtually every human phoneme.*  And thus, it has unique applications in computer science :) ;)

 ![Om Mani Padme Hum](/img/posts/2015-01-28-language-therapy-for-asd-and-tbi/om-mani-padme-hum.gif)